 [pronounced a.dɪ.kɐs; Ancient Greek adj., “unjust” (from ἀ-, “not” + δίκη, “justice”)]

-N.B., caveat lector: I’m now using Hugo, a lightweight, fast, yet incredibly versatile static-site generator written in Go.
+This site is generated using Hugo, a lightweight, fast, yet incredibly versatile static-site generator written in Go.
 Check out my post on Hugo for more information.
 That post is geared towards people wanting to update their Hugo site on a tablet or multiple devices, but it also talks a bit about setting Hugo up in general.
 I really love its simplicity, especially compared to something like WordPress.
 Still loving it even a couple of years later!

 This site is very much a work-in-progress, so please check back for updates.
 Updates will be made whenever I feel like it or remember to do so.
 I’m working on it!

 If you’re interested in chill, relaxing games, please check out my Chill Games post.
 A friend inspired me to compile the list, and I’m trying to add to it all the time.
 Feel free to provide suggestions!
 I’m trying to update it more often whenever I can.

 My friend gom from Mastodon kindly provided a guide to Zoom alternatives, which I offered to publish here on my site.
 Please either contact them via Mastodon, or via the email linked within the piece, if you have suggestions, thoughts, or updates.
 You can find it here: Zooming Out.
 There have been a few updates to this list since its initial publication on 18 Oct.
 2020.
 It needs some reformatting for its Hugo version, and may see some more updates.

 - Invidious: Invidious is a front-end for YouTube that will let you watch videos without ads and without needing to use Google’s servers directly.
 I find it very useful when watching videos on my laptop on YouTube.